 The only way to experience the underground vaults is through joining a tour.
 Book in advance as tours can sell out very quickly.
 This especially applies if you want a spooky vacation in the Scottish capital during Halloween.

-The Radisson Blu Hotel, Edinburgh is located in the heart of the city on the Royal Mile.
+The Radisson Blu Hotel, Edinburgh City Centre is located in the heart of the city on the Royal Mile.
 This means that you will be living directly above the underground streets and close to many of these spooky attractions, so it's the perfect base for a special autumn break to remember.
 And we promise, unlike many of the places you'll visit, this one is not haunted!